FREQUENTLY ASKED QUESTIONS

 Usage & Availability

-When you run out of cloud credits, you may contact us email@example.com to purchase additional cloud credits for consumption.
+When you run out of cloud credits, you may contact us at email@example.com to purchase additional cloud credits for consumption.
 We will not turn off access to APIs without notifying you.
 We do reserve the right to limit excessive usage and will communicate with you before API usage is affected.

 The Forge trial and cloud credits are available worldwide.
 If you have additional questions please email firstname.lastname@example.org.